learn-co-curriculum/dsc-mle/README.md

-According to this theory, if we apply a monotonic function to another function , like the one we are trying to optimize above, this application will preserve the critical points (maxima in this case) of the original function.
+According to this theory, if you apply a monotonic function to another function , like the one you are trying to optimize above, this application will preserve the critical points (maxima in this case) of the original function.
 Logarithmic functions are normally used within the domain of machine learning to achieve the functionality of monotonicity  The logarithmic function is described as:

 > $log_b(x)$

 * where b is any number such that b > 0, b≠ 1, and x > 0.
 * The function is read "log base b of x".

 The logarithm y is the exponent to which b must be raised to get x.
-The behaviour of a log function can be understood from following image.
+The behavior of a log function can be understood from following image.

 <img src="log.png" width=700>

-So this helps us realize that **log of f(θ) i.e. log(f(θ)) will have the save maxima as the likelihood function f(θ).** This is better known as the **log likelihood**.
+This helps you realize that **log of f(θ) i.e. log(f(θ)) will have the save maxima as the likelihood function f(θ).** This is better known as the **log likelihood**.

-So our optimization function i.e. $\theta^6(1-\theta)^4$ , that we are trying to optimize w.r.t. theta can be written down as:
+Thus, the optimization function i.e. $\theta^6(1-\theta)^4$ , that you're trying to optimize w.r.t. theta can be written down as:

 >$\underset{\theta}{\operatorname{argmax}} \theta^6(1-\theta)^4$

 >In mathematics, the arguments of the maxima (abbreviated arg max or argmax) are the points of the domain of some function at which the function values are maximized

-Remember that we are not concerned with the actual maximum value of the function.
-We want to **learn the value for theta** where the **function has the maximum value**.
+Remember that you are not concerned with the actual maximum value of the function.
+You want to **learn the value for theta** where the **function has the maximum value**.

-Following the monotonicity principle, our argmax function can be written with natural log *ln* as:
+Following the monotonicity principle, the argmax function can be written with natural log *ln* as:

 >$\underset{\theta}{\operatorname{argmax}} ln(\theta^6(1-\theta)^4)$